diffix/reference/docs/led-issues.md

 ```
 select acct_district_id, count(*)
 from accounts
-where True or uid = 400
+where gender = 'Male' or uid = 400
 group by 1
 order by 1
 ```